|

 What is PFE: the Programmers File

-for programmers, for example for creating Perl scripts.
-Fast, no luxaries
+programmers, for example for creating Perl scripts.
+Fast, no luxaries lixe

-lixe syntax highlighting, but can handle very large (megabyte) files.
-Many
+syntax highlighting, but can handle very large (megabyte) files.
+Many useful

-useful commands for programming, I use it quite often.
-By the way, this
+commands for programming, I use it quite often.
+By the way, this editor is no

 However, no program is perfect, and you always come across some